CoolJuice48/cortex-framework/README.md

 The Cortex Framework builds a self-organizing knowledge graph from unstructured documents (tabular, papers, textbooks).
 Questions are extracted automatically, duplicates detected via circular dependency checking, and hierarchies emerge naturally from structural & semantic similarity.

+## How to Navigate

+Start by reading structs.py, which contains the Question, Answer, Domain, and Document dataclasses which the rest of the program is built on.
+See 'Project Structure' below to see which files they're used in.

 ## Installation
 ```bash
 pip install -r requirements.txt